pub struct FileIO { /* private fields */ }Expand description

 §Note

-All path passed to FileIO must be absolute path starting with scheme string used to construct FileIO.
+All paths passed to FileIO must be absolute paths starting with the scheme string

 Source§impl FileIO